Every 15 Minutes

 “Dear Mom and Dad, every fifteen minutes someone in the United States dies from an alcohol related traffic collision, and today I died.
 I never had the chance to tell you…”

 That is how students participating in the Every 15 Minutes program begin their letter to their parents, following their simulated “death” resulting from a staged alcohol related fatality collision.
-The morning of April 24th, 2013, members of the Anchorage Police Department, Search & Rescue Team, Anchorage Fire Department, and the Anchorage School District joined forces to powerfully illustrate the consequences of driving impaired to the students of Eagle River High School.
+The morning of April 24th, 2013, members of the Anchorage Police Department, Search & Rescue Team, Anchorage Fire Department, and the Anchorage School District joined forces to powerfully illustrate the consequences of driving impaired to the students of South High High School.